 “I think a trip like this is almost a retreat,” she explains.
 “I felt like I had gone on a retreat.
 I had reflected so much on my own personal self and reflected on the beauty of our earth and the planet that we live on, and that we really need to take care of her, and being removed from all of the outside influences really made me reflect on that.”

-Browse the itineraries of Cara’s life-changing trip and others like it, with departures as early as this summer and savings of up to 25%:
+Browse the itineraries of Cara’s life-changing trip and others like it, with departures as early as this summer:

 - Introduction to Spitsbergen: Polar Bear Safari